adrolli/laravel-package-registry/docs/DEVLOG.md

 ## Step 3: Prepare to use Skipper

 Connect MySQL Workbench, reverse engineer and save the model.
+Import the model into Skipper.

+Now there are six entities in Skipper.
+Name the module (e. g.
+Laravel core) and create a new module (e. g.
+Application module) for your application.
+Set the properties migrations-disabled and models-disabled to true in the Laravel core module.

-Import the model to Skipper and save the Skipper-file into the project.
+Save the Skipper-file into the projects root-folder.

-Now there are six entities in the Skipper "Application module".
-You're prepared to scaffold ...
+Now you can scaffold your own entities within the Application module, save and Export to ORM ...

 ## Step 4: Templating